← Blog

 Tech Stack

-Go 1.25+ backend, Next.js 15 + React 19 frontend, shadcn/ui components, dark theme, SQLite (WAL mode) or PostgreSQL, gRPC for master-worker communication, and a whole lot of love for homelabs.
+Go 1.26+ backend, Next.js 15 + React 19 frontend, shadcn/ui components, dark theme, SQLite (WAL) or PostgreSQL, Headscale-encrypted gRPC for master-worker communication, Portainer as the Docker control plane, and a whole lot of love for homelabs.

 Open Source

-ContextBay is AGPL-3.0 licensed.
+ContextBay is MIT licensed.
 The code is on GitHub.
 Star it, fork it, contribute.